Meoowww/Crirc/README.md

 ## Development

-- Network: A network object manage a socket / IO
+- `Network`: A network object manage a socket / IO
-- Controller: A controller belongs to a network object, and handle the logic and data
+- `Controller`: A controller belongs to a network object, and handle the logic and data
-- Protocol: A protocol object represent a IRC entity (chan, user, message, ...)
+- `Protocol`: A protocol object represent a IRC entity (chan, user, message, ...)
-- Binding: The binding socket to allow the system to respond to incoming transmissions
+- `Binding`: The binding socket to allow the system to respond to incoming transmissions

 ## Contributing